ken-matsui/minchain/README.md

 ## How to Use

-See this demo:
+You can try running this by watching the following demo:

 ![Demo](https://user-images.githubusercontent.com/26405363/97986140-a1f46c80-1e1c-11eb-9b00-e0a02942f64d.gif)

-Run blockchain with mining.
+### Starting blockchain with mining.

 ```
 $ cargo run blockchain